joshiteoshi/git-gud/deet-script.md

  - there's lots of git repository hosting services

 ### how does git work?

-// maybe discuss the model first and how to manipulate it?
-// this should not cover specific commands yet; thats for the how to use section

-// working idea is to follow the git parable (there is also a presentation version that can help)

 to introduce how git works, i am going to steal from a presentation, which stole from a great blog post. mostly because its a great introduction to git which helped me understand it better.